 How it Works

 The Forum’s first article series features Michael Moynihan, head of Upper School at The Heights.
-His work, Bring Back Reason, will be published as a series of articles released bimonthly.
+His work, Bring Back Reason, will be published as a series of articles released weekly.

 About the Series

 The fragmentation in our current educational landscape stems directly from a loss of confidence in the ability of humans to use reason to know the truth.
 The good news is that it is not only possible to bring integral reason back, but that many are making progress on doing just this.

 Bring Back Reason is distinctive in that it explores the deeper philosophical reasons for the current crisis of the loss of the sense of truth and presents practical steps educators and schools can take to remedy the situation.
 It summarizes and focuses gains made in the classical education movement, and shows how the restoration of the full scope of human reason is at the heart of authentic education reform.